d-f/weather-prediction-app/README.md

 The above code will create a JSON file dictated by -save_path where the keys are timestamps and the values are temperature values.

-These raw data are normalized and made seasonal stationary with:
+These raw data are normalized, windowed and partitioned with:

 ```
 python process_dataset.py -raw_data_filepath "./raw_dataset.json" -n_save_filepath "./normalized_dataset.json" -val_prop 0.1 -input_width 12 -output_width 24 -data_prep_json "./data_prep.json"